mattischrome/blogischrome/_posts/2017-09-28-a-little-trip-to-italy.markdown

 categories: Travel
 layout: post
 date: "2017-09-28"
-tags: [Travel, Europe, Italy, Photos]
+tags: [Travel, Europe, Italy, Photos, Seventeen]
 ---

 We bought a cheap package holiday in the British Airways Black Friday sale.
 The weekend spanned Ingrid's birthday, so it was ideal. £99 each for flights and a hotel, and we bagged a hire car quite cheaply too.